klederson/ModelCore/README.md

 …
 ```

-And is basicaly that.

 ## Common Methods & Attributes

 ### model.$type
 > Define the type of the ModelCore.instance() object to return.

 ### model.$pkField
-> Define witch will be the pkField to some automatic operations refer to
+> Define the pkField that some automatic operations refer to

 ### model.$find(query,options,incremental)
 > Perform a call to the server using "GET"